Eschatologue/CM_wiki/docs/class/druid/index.md

 **Potent Spellcasting**{ .inl } Add your Wisdom modifier to the damage you deal with any Druid cantrip.

-**Primal Strike**{ .inl } Once on each of your turns when you hit a creature with an attack roll using a weapon or a Beast form's attack in Wild Shape, you can cause the target to take an extra 1d8 Cold, Fire, Lightning, or Thunder damage (choose when you hit).
+**Primal Strike**{ .inl } Once on each of your turns when you hit a creature with an attack roll using a weapon or a Beast form's attack in **:material-paw: Wild Shape**, you can cause the target to take an extra 1d8 Cold, Fire, Lightning, or Thunder damage (choose when you hit).

 ### Level 15: Improved Elemental Fury